coder/docs/workspaces/workspaces-as-code/index.md

 templates**.

 [Workspace templates](./templates.md) are declarative YAML files that describe how to configure workspaces and their supporting infrastructure.
-Both `.yaml` and `.yml` extensions are supported.
+Coder supports files with either the `.yaml` or `.yml` extension.

 ## Requirements